Google Quietly Discontinues NFC Smart Unlock Without Explanation - Slashdot

 Google already has earned a reputation for taking things away without recourse.
 You are Google's bitch if you use their stuff.
 Like Apple, Google will decide what is useful to you, regardless of your input.

-Half assed bets (Score:4, Interesting)
+Half assed bets (Score:5, Insightful)

 This is all that Google has been in recent years.
 Half assed blind bets with zero focus.
 They'll announce some big feature, big service, interesting tech application, and then instead of making it better and more accessible they'll just stay quiet for months and years, abandon it, and then "deprecate" it silently.
 Empty promises, premature ejaculation.